9 (2009 animated film): Plot

 Back at the library, 6, 3, and 4 search for information on the talisman.
-1 says such curiosity is dangerous, and reveals that he allowed 2 to go out to his death because he feared 2's curiosity would eventually get them all killed.
-Meanwhile, the Fabrication Machine uses 2's corpse as a hypnotic lure for its new "Seamstress" robot, which attacks the library and captures 7 and 8.
+1 warns them against this, and reveals that he intentionally sent 2 to his death, to the others' dismay.
+7 attempts to attack 1, but is chastised.
+Meanwhile, the Machine uses 2's corpse as a hypnotic lure for its new "Seamstress" robot, which attacks the library.
+It fails to capture 1, but successfully captures 7 and 8.
 The other Stitchpunks return to the factory to save them, but 8's soul is absorbed by the machine.
-9 goes in alone, saves 7, and destroys the Seamstress.
+9 goes in alone, saves 7, and destroys the Seamstress with a lure as a distraction.
 He and 7 escape as the other Stitchpunks blow up the factory, destroying nearly all of the machines.

-The Fabrication Machine, badly damaged but still functional, emerges from the factory's ruins and absorbs 5's soul.
-6 realizes that the deceased Stitchpunks' souls are still trapped inside the Machine and begs the others not to destroy it.
-The Machine manages to capture 6; just before it sucks out 6's soul, he orders 9 to go to the Scientist's workshop for answers.
-At the workshop, 9 finds a holographic recorded message from the Scientist, explaining both the Machine's and the Stitchpunks' origins, and how to use the talisman.
+Believing the Machine to be destroyed, the remaining seven Stitchpunks have a short respite.
+The damaged but still-functional Machine emerges from the factory's ruins and absorbs 5's soul.
+Realizing that the deceased Stitchpunks' souls are still trapped inside the Machine, 6 implores the others not to destroy it.
+The Machine manages to capture 6, who orders 9 to go to the Scientist's workshop for answers before it sucks out his soul.
+At the workshop, 9 finds a holographic recorded message from the Scientist, revealing both the Machine's and Stitchpunks' origins and explaining how to use the talisman.

-Now knowing that the talisman can be used to transfer souls, 9 reunites with the surviving Stitchpunks.
+Now knowing that the talisman can be used to transfer souls, 9 reunites with the surviving Stitchpunks, who are trying to destroy the Machine.
 He plans to sacrifice himself to the Machine, distracting it long enough for the others to retrieve the talisman.
 1 redeems himself by pushing 9 out of the way, allowing the Machine to suck out his soul instead of 9's.
 9 removes the talisman and sucks the captive Stitchpunks' souls out of the Machine, destroying it.
-Afterward, 9 uses the talisman to release the souls of 1, 2, 5, 6, and 8.
-As the freed souls fly up into the sky, it starts to rain.
+Afterward, 9 uses the talisman to release the souls of 8, 6, 2, 5 and 1.
+9, 7, 4 and 3 watch the freed souls fly up into the sky, causing it to rain.
 The raindrops contain tiny flecks of bacteria, bringing organic life back into the world.